 The Company continues to work alongside its EPC partner Ansteel (See "Memorandum of Understanding" below) to complete the design and financing of the Tuvatu Gold Project (see "Ansteel MOU" news release dated August 24, 2016).
 Under mutual agreement with Ansteel, The Company has contracted Yantai Jinpeng Mining Machinery Co Ltd, based in Shandong Province, PRC, to complete the final detailed engineering design plans for the Tuvatu processing plant, tailings dam, and surface infrastructure.
 The detailed design plans include the laboratory, office complex, dry area, workshop for light vehicles and heavy underground machinery, warehouse, conference facilities and mine site offices.
-The detailed engineering design is nearing completion with site plans scheduled for delivery to Lion One in June 2017.
+The detailed engineering design is progressing with site plans scheduled for delivery to the Company in late 2017.

-The Company also contracted Canenco Consulting Corp., a Vancouver based process engineering company, to manage Front End Engineering Design (FEED), including equipment specifications, engineering plans, and design documentation for the processing plant to be constructed in the PRC to North American standards.
-The procurement process of mining equipment and processing plant components is progressing with all equipment and long term lead items having been identified and priced.
+The Company also contracted Canenco Consulting Corp., a Vancouver based process engineering company, to manage Front End Engineering Design (FEED), including equipment specifications, engineering plans, and design documentation for the processing plant to be constructed in the PRC to North American and Australian standards.
+The procurement process of mining equipment and processing plant components is progressing with all major equipment and long term lead items having been identified and priced.

-The Company recommenced dewatering of the existing exploration decline in early January 2017, and is refurbishing the decline as dewatering progresses.
+The Company recommenced dewatering of the existing exploration decline in early January 2017, and is refurbishing portions of the decline as required to advance dewatering.
 Except for the limited slippage in the Core Shed Fault zone 140m from the decline entrance, ground conditions in the decline are generally very good.
-Drill cuddies have been prepared and ventilation fans have been installed in preparation for further diamond drilling from underground to complement the drilling from the surface.
+Drill cuddies have been refurbished and ventilation fans and lighting was installed prior to the commencement of diamond drilling from underground.
+This work complemented the diamond drilling from the surface.

-The Company has now dewatered the existing Tuvatu exploration decline past the 375m mark from the portal down the decline.
+The Company has now dewatered the existing Tuvatu exploration decline past the 560m mark from the portal down the decline.
 The decline was completed in the year 2000 by Emperor Gold Mines, comprising 1,430 meters of underground development including drives, cross cuts and raises.
 In conjunction with the dewatering, ventilation fans and lighting have been installed and are running 24 hours per day.
-Minor slippage inside the Core Shed Fault area 140m inside the decline has now been cleared and reinforced to ensure permanent and safe access past that area to areas further down the decline for future drilling programs.
+Minor slippage inside the Core Shed Fault area 140m inside the decline was cleared and reinforced to ensure permanent and safe access past that area to areas further down the decline for future drilling and development programs.
 The rehabilitation of this area has been approved by Mine Inspectors from Fiji's Mineral Resource Department.